Are you choosing between DIY and High-Tech Prefab Tiny House? Read that post first if you want to DIY or continue for Modern High-Tech…

 The white and mint green-painted facade reflect the sun to keep the interior cool, while the multiple openings and doors provide natural ventilation.
 This energy-efficient prefab tiny house is topped with a pitched roof that maximizes the potential for solar panels.

-For hot climate where natural ventilation is not enough, consider adding a ductless mini-split air conditioning unit.
+For a hot climate where natural ventilation is not enough, consider adding a ductless mini-split air conditioning unit.
 With large real estate dominant in the US and Canada builders are pushing expensive whole-house AC systems.

 Less expensive and more effective silent mini-split air conditioners/heaters also have a number of advantages over ugly and noisy “window” units.
-Watch the video below how to install a mini-split ac unit in a tiny house trailer.
+Watch the video below on how to install a mini-split ac unit in a tiny house trailer.

 Storage compartments line up the walls and folding furniture maximizes the use of space.

-The interior, mostly painted white, is accentuated by pops of color and wooden textures, featuring tall ceilings and an upper loft level accessible via ladder.
+The interior, mostly painted white, is accentuated by pops of color and wooden textures, featuring tall ceilings and an upper loft level accessible via a ladder.
 The kitchen, office, bathroom, and dining/living area are located on the first floor, while the bed is placed out of the way to the loft.